qferre/atypeak/README.md

 - corr_datasets_tf gives the correlation of each dimension with each other (for example, is the presence of peaks from dataset2 correlated with peaks from TF 5).
 - posvar: does the presence of a peak from the line dimension increase score of the column dimension
 - qscore : individual contributions of each pair to the qscore (with numerical values as a tsv)
+    """Those plots give respectively the Q-score contribution of each pair (lower is better), the true correlation matrix for comparison, and the third plot says whether the presence of both results in a change in score and should "look like" the correlation plot."""

 STILL MISSING SOME